 For my last day in Romania, I took the train back to Bucharest to see what that city had to offer.
 It was another 3 ½ hour train ride, this time in 2nd class as the train I chose didn’t have a 1st class car.
 The ride was OK but I quickly learned that the major difference between 1st class and 2nd is air conditioning.
 That was definitely worth the extra 5 bucks.

-After checking into the history-laden Athenee Palace Hilton Bucharest, I grabbed a map from the concierge desk and took off to check out Bucharest.
+After checking into the historic Athenee Palace Hilton Bucharest, I grabbed a map from the concierge desk and took off to check out Bucharest.
 The main area of interest for tourists is the Old Town so I started there.

 Apparently, they don’t have much interest in keeping the Old Town old since there were numerous construction projects going on everywhere.
 Many of the streets were torn up and closed off.
 It was difficult to navigate through it all but I was able to at least get a feel for what the area looked like.